 Angkor Wat, November 2015.
 I’d been living in the Cambodian city of Siem Reap for a few months when I finally took a tuk-tuk out to the world famous ruins of Angkor.
 I’d been saving it for the visit of my mate Chris who’d flown over from London.
 So off we went along with a girl I’d been seeing and her pretty but uncommunicative sister.
 Waking up at the painful hour of 05:00, it was a magical anticipatory ride over in the darkness, and boy oh boy were we rewarded as we rocked up at Angkor Wat in time for daybreak.
 Described as “the heart and soul of Cambodia”, that sunrise stands as a real highlight from all my years of travelling.

 Tuk-tukking, December 2015.
 One of the many cool things about travelling is the people you meet along the way.
 While some of these bonds last for just a day or two, or remain forever connected to just one special moment; it’s great when you form a friendship that goes on to outlast the trip itself.
 And so it proved with Daryl, who I bumped into on a bus from Siem Reap to Battambang.
 Crunching our way down a wild stretch of road, we got chatting and I learned that it was Daryl’s first bout of Asian exploring.
 I on the other hand had just called time on an experimental two months of living and teaching in Siem Reap.
-We were both excited to see what Cambodia had to offer and by the time we rolled up in Battambang had already drawn up plans to visit the limestone outcrop of Phnom Sampeau and ride the famous Bamboo Train.
-Checking into our respective hostels, we grabbed some lunch, hailed a tuk-tuk and set off!
+It didn’t take long for us to go through each other’s backstories during a tuk-tuk ride out to the countryside.

 Water Festival, November 2015.
 Siem Reap is a very comfortable city for visitors, whether you find yourself passing through to see Angkor Wat, or even thinking about starting a new life in South East Asia.
 The weather is great, there’s a vibrant expat community, nearly everyone speaks English and the place is awash with cafes, bars and restaurants offering a wide variety of international cuisine.
 Better still, life there is as cheap as chips, from accommodation and fine dining to scuttling around town by tuk-tuk.
 One of the best times to visit is in November for the annual Water Festival (Bon Om Touk).
 There are festive markets to explore, an abundance of street food and of course the main spectacle itself: a series of colorful, hotly contested boat races.